LEARN TO explore

 2. Python packages and Libraries

-OWSLib is a Python package that we use to connect to the ADP.
+OWSLib is a Python package that we use to connect to the API.

 Fiona and GeoPandas are libraries to make working with geospatial data.